 In connection with cookies, we also place small graphic files on our website, so-called web beacons (also known as "pixel tags" or "clear GIFs"), which enable identification of the user or user behavior.

-Performance cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
-They help us to know which pages are the most and least popular and see how visitors move around the site.
+Analytics and performance cookies allow us to track analytics by counting visits and traffic sources so we can measure and improve the performance of our website.
+They may be set by us or by third party providers to help us to know which pages are the most and least popular and see how visitors move around the website.

 Web beacons (or tracking pixels) are used to track the number of website visits.